JK-A2023/Sparta_DevOps/week_4/day_2/ami.md

 - Preconfigured virtual machine image.
 - Used to create EC2 images within AWS.
-- Template for launching virrtual servers with specific con
+- Template for launching virtual servers with specific configuration.